BLOG

 Before weighing the pros and cons of nickel-plated or brass ammo casings, it helps to understand how cartridges are put together.
 A cartridge typically consists of four parts:

 • Primer: The primer is a small circular object at the base of the cartridge.
-It’s filled with a chemical that explodes when the gun’s firing pin strikes the primer.
+It is filled with a chemical that explodes when the gun’s firing pin strikes the primer.
 The explosion produces a flame that travels through the casing, igniting the powder.

 • Case: The case or casing of a cartridge is the container that holds the primer, the gunpowder and the bullet.
 Casings are traditionally made from metal, such as brass, aluminum or steel.
 New options are made from lighter-weight materials, such as polymers (plastics).
 After you fire a gun, the case drops out of it, or it is removed by the person handling the weapon.

 • Powder: Gunpowder, or propellant, is a rapidly-burning material located inside of the cartridge casing.
 Powder burns so quickly that it can seem as if it is exploding.
-It’s not.
-It’s merely igniting rapidly.
+It is not.
+It is merely igniting rapidly.
 The ignition of the gunpowder produces a gas that increases the pressure inside of a cartridge.

 • Bullet: The bullet is a projectile located at the tip of the ammo cartridge.
-It’s the part of the ammo that actually leaves the gun after firing.
+It is the part of the ammo that actually leaves the gun after firing.
 The buildup of gas pressure inside of the cartridge due to the ignited gunpowder pushes the bullet forward.
 Some bullets are made of lead and others of copper.
-It’s also possible for a bullet to have a lead core surrounded by a copper coating.
+It is also possible for a bullet to have a lead core surrounded by a copper coating.

 You can reuse the casing of a cartridge, provided you clean and prepare the casings first.